 2-minute rest in between each interval

-Goal is to increase feet climbed each interval.
+The goal is to increase feet climbed each interval.

-Heart rate will be increasing substantially on each
+Heart rate will be increasing substantially on each 1-minute interval.

 During the short rest cycle, athletes are working on recovering more quickly thus needing less time to rest.
-The end result of HIIT is that an individual will build stamina at a quicker rate and increase there over all ability to perform at a higher mental and physical level during competitions.
+The result of HIIT is that an individual will build stamina at a quicker rate and increase there overall ability to perform at a higher mental and physical level during competitions.

 Your body uses more oxygen after a HIIT session because it is making up for the body's oxygen deficit that occurred during the max periods of the exercise that you performed.

 A quality cardiovascular training program should include a HIIT program once an individual has an established sound fitness foundation.
-The end result is you, as an athlete will increase your over–all performance levels by adapting the HIIT training method.
+The result is you, as an athlete will increase your overall performance levels by adopting the HIIT training method.